FerretDB/FerretDB/website/blog/2024-11-27-run-mongodb-commands-ferretdb-scalegrid-for-postgresql.md

 That's what FerretDB lets you do.
 And with that, you can take advantage of the simplified and scalable setup of ScaleGrid for PostgreSQL to manage your data.

-To get started with your migration from MongoDB to FerretDB, here's some materials to make the process easier.
+To migrate from MongoDB to FerretDB, here's some materials to make the process easier:

 - [Migrate your MongoDB workloads to FerretDB](https://docs.ferretdb.io/migration/migrating-from-mongodb/)
 - [Quickstart guide for FerretDB](https://docs.ferretdb.io/quickstart-guide/docker/)